sukykaur/AzureBlueprintDW/overview.md

 -	[SQL Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-sql-assessment): The SQL Health Check solution assesses the risk and health of server environments on a regular interval and provides customers with a prioritized list of recommendations specific to the deployed server infrastructure.
 -	[Update Management](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-update-management): The Update Management solution allows customer management of operating system security updates, including a status of available updates and the process of installing required updates.
 -	[Agent Health](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-agenthealth): The Agent Health solution reports how many agents are deployed and their geographic distribution, as well as the number of agents that are unresponsive and submitting operational data.
--	[Azure Activity Logs](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Activity Log Analytics solution assists with analysis of the Azure activity logs across all of a customer's Azure subscriptions.
+-	[Azure Activity Logs](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Activity Log Analytics solution assists with analysis of the Azure activity logs across all Azure subscriptions for a customer.
 -	[Change Tracking](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Change Tracking solution allows customers to easily identify changes in the environment.

 ### Identity Management
 The following technologies provide identity management capabilities in the Azure environment:
 -	[Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
 All users for the solution were created in Azure Active Directory, including users accessing the SQL Database.
 -	Authentication to the application is performed using Azure AD.
 For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications).
 Additionally, the database column encryption uses Azure AD to authenticate the application to Azure SQL Database.
-For more information, see [Always Encrypted: Protect sensitive data in SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
+For more information, see how to [protect sensitive data in SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
--	[Azure Active Directory Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents in order to take appropriate action to resolve them.
+-	[Azure Active Directory Identity Protection](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.
 -	[Azure Role-based Access Control (RBAC)](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-configure) enables precisely focused access management for Azure.
 Subscription access is limited to the subscription administrator.
 Azure Key Vault access is restricted to all users.

 To learn more about using the security features of Azure SQL Database, see the [Contoso Clinic Demo Application](https://github.com/Microsoft/azure-sql-security-sample) sample.